 This course provides students with a working knowledge of the production of pre-fermented yeast doughs and sourdoughs.
-In addition, students produce Viennoiserie, both laminated such as croissant, Danish and Kringle, and non-laminated products as Brioche and Gibassier.
+In addition, students produce Viennoiserie, both laminated such as croissant and Danish, and non-laminated such as Brioche and sweet dough.
 Production methods and speed are emphasized.
-Cooked custards and crepes are also introduced.